LartTyler/gbemu-react/src/Emulator/Cpu/README.md

 |0xFB|`EI`|

 ## Extended Instructions
+Extended instructions are executed by the [`PREFIX CB`](#prefix-cb) instruction.
+All instructions in this section consume an extra byte and an extra cycle, to account for the resources used by the `CB` prefix. **Please note** that their documentation _only_ shows values used by the instruction itself, and does not include the resources used by `CB` (i.e. `RL r8` is documented as being 1 byte and using 1 cycle, but in reality, since the prefix instruction must be used first, a call to `RL r8` really looks like `PREFIX CB; RL r8`, meaning it actually uses 2 bytes and 2 cycles).

 ### `RL r8`
+**Length:** 1 byte
+**Cycles (m-time):** 1

 Performs a bit rotation to the left on an 8-bit register.
 The current value of the **Carry (C)** flag is copied to bit 0, and the bit leaving on the left is copied to the **Carry (C)** flag.